Blueprint Structure

 default: localhost

-node.
-The type of these resources are inherited from the file we imported in the imports
+We defined node_templates, which contain two resources: a host node (our local machine) and an http_web_server node.
+The type of these resources are inherited from the file we imported in the imports section.
+We’ll ignore that for now.

-property, which gets its value from one of our inputs using a built-in function called get_input
+Properties are resource level configuration options.
+Our host contains an ip property, which gets its value from one of our inputs using a built-in function called get_input.

-We’re not installing any agents here, so you can ignore install_agent
+We’re not installing any agents here, so you can ignore install_agent.

 node_templates: